Non-stationary time series attribution for heatwaves over Europe: Results

 \subsection{Model parameter estimation}

-According to Sect. \ref{sec:attribution_workflow}, both models with constant and time-varying threshold are fitted to the data.
-For each climate model and scenario, we receive a set of parameter coefficients.
-Figure \ref{fig:parameter_estimates_model1} shows the coefficient estimates of the model with a constant threshold (Sect. \ref{sec:model_estimation_with_constant_threshold}) for the EPI of the southern European region.
+According to Sect.~\ref{sec:attribution_workflow}, both models with constant and time-varying thresholds are fitted to the data.
+For each climate model and scenario, we obtain a set of parameter coefficients.
+Figure \ref{fig:parameter_estimates_model1} shows the coefficient estimates of the model with a constant threshold (Sect.~\ref{sec:model_estimation_with_constant_threshold}) for the EPI of the southern European region.
 The same model was also fitted to the EPI in ERA5 for comparison.
 The first coefficient in each panel always represents the intercept, the second is a linear trend over time, and the third is a quadratic trend.
 For the HIST-NAT scenario simulations, we do not expect tendencies, and indeed the intermodel variability of the trend parameters generally includes the zero line.

-For the HIST scenario simulations, the exceedance probability shows significant positive trends, particularly in the linear and quadratic Legendre polynomials.
-For some CMIP6 models the higher order polynomials contribute to the BIC, but the signals are not consistent between the models.
+For the simulations of the HIST scenario, the exceedance probability shows significant positive trends, particularly in the linear and quadratic Legendre polynomials.
+For some CMIP6 models, the higher-order polynomials improve the BIC, but the signals are not consistent between the models.
 The parameter estimates for the threshold exceedance parameters in ERA5 are close to the range spanned by the estimates of the CMIP6 models.
 The uncertainty in the ERA5 parameter estimation is significantly larger than in the CMIP6 models, as the latter are estimated using a simulation ensemble and not, as in ERA5, a single realisation.
-Consequently, the ERA5 estimators may lie outside the uncertainty range given by the models.
+Consequently, the ERA5 estimates may lie outside the uncertainty range given by the models.